Dead Horse (band): Post-breakup (1998–2010)

-Reunion (2011–2019)
+Reunions (2011–present)

 In 2011 the Boil(ing) era members of dead horse reunited with the addition of Mike Argo on vocals and re-released their last album BOIL(ing).
 The band subsequently played reunion shows in Houston at the Warehouse Live, in Austin at FunFunFunFest, and also in Fort Worth at The Rail Club on December 2 and 3, 2011.
 In November 2012, Dead Horse released the DVD Making a Dead Horse LIVE, which contains live footage of the new line-up and played coinciding DVD release shows in Austin, San Antonio, Dallas and Houston.

-On July 4, 2014, Dead Horse released a new CD titled Loaded Gun featuring four new songs and 10 live tracks from the "Making a Dead Horse LIVE!"
+On July 4, 2014, Dead Horse released a new CD titled Loaded Gun featuring four new songs and 10 live tracks from the Making a Dead Horse LIVE!
 DVD with the band's current lineup.
-Dead Horse has been actively writing and playing shows in the southern US in between stints playing as Pasadena Napalm Division with D.R.I. vocalist Kurt Brecht.
+Dead Horse had been actively writing and playing shows in the southern US in between stints playing as Pasadena Napalm Division with D.R.I. vocalist Kurt Brecht.

 Dead Horse released their first studio album in 26 years, The Beast That Comes, on September 15, 2017.

 In 2019, Dead Horse once again called it quits.
+In September 2025, the band announced their second reunion, with plans to play shows, and guitarist Chris Forshage and drummer Jason Allen replacing Greg Martin and Ronny Guyote respectively.